mikeshardmind/discord-rolebot/README.md

 # Stability

-Right now, this isn't ready for public use.
-It works, but it isn't user friendly at all yet.
+Stable, but may require updates when discord changes things.
+Not user friendly for discord configuration.

 # Security